icesat2py/icepyx/doc/source/contributing/contribution_guidelines.rst

 Requesting a Feature
 --------------------
-Find the *Issues* tab at the top of GitHub repository and click *New Issue* button.
+Find the *Issues* tab at the top of GitHub repository and click the *New Issue* button.
 Please give your suggestion a clear title and let us know if this is something you'd like to work on and contribute.

 Reporting a Bug
 ---------------
-Find the *Issues* tab at the top of GitHub repository and click *New Issue* button.
+Find the *Issues* tab at the top of GitHub repository and click the *New Issue* button.
 Give your issue a clear title and describe the steps required to recreate it in as much detail as possible.
 If you can, include a small example that reproduces the error.
 More information and minimal examples will help us resolve issues faster.

 Questions and Help